 Protect 2nd Generation Smoke + Carbon Monoxide Alarm

-At Which? we lab test smoke alarms to uncover the best models that you can trust.
+At Which? we lab test smoke alarms to uncover the models that you can trust.
 Our reviews tell you the ones that respond quickly enough to all types of fire in British Standards tests, and the smoke alarms that can't be relied on.

 Here, we give you vital advice on choosing, positioning and maintaining your smoke alarms correctly, so they will alert you and your family when you really need them.